Choose a program:

-More about Physical Therapy
+More about physical therapy

 PTs provide services within a disablement model, which includes aspects of pathophysiology, impairment, functional limitation and disability.
 They provide services that help restore function, improve mobility, relieve pain, and prevent or limit permanent physical disabilities.
 They restore, maintain and promote overall health, wellness and fitness.
 Their patients include accident victims and individuals with disabling conditions such as low back pain, arthritis, heart disease, fractures, head injuries and cerebral palsy.

-Therapists examine patients' medical histories, then test and measure their strength, range of motion, balance and coordination, posture, muscle performance, respiration and motor function.
+Therapists examine patients' medical histories, then test and measure their strength, range of motion, balance and coordination, posture, muscle performance, respiration, and motor function.
 They also determine the ability of patients to become independent and reintegrate into the community or workplace after an injury or illness.

-Physical therapists also use electrical stimulation, hot packs or cold compresses and ultrasound to relieve pain and reduce swelling.
+Physical therapists also use electrical stimulation, hot packs or cold compresses, and ultrasound to relieve pain and reduce swelling.
 They may use traction or deep-tissue massage to relieve pain.
 Therapists also teach patients to use assistive and adaptive devices such as crutches, prostheses and wheelchairs.
 They also may show patients exercises to do at home to expedite their recovery.

-As treatment continues, physical therapists document progress, conduct periodic examinations, and modify treatments when necessary.
-Such documentation is used to track the patient's progress, and identify areas requiring more or less attention.
+As treatment continues, physical therapists document progress, conduct periodic examinations and modify treatments when necessary.
+Such documentation is used to track the patient's progress and identify areas requiring more or less attention.

 Physical therapists often consult and practice with a variety of other professionals, including physicians, dentists, nurses, educators, social workers, occupational therapists, speech-language pathologists and audiologists.

-Some PTs treat all physical disabilities, others specialize in areas such as pediatrics, geriatrics, orthopedics, sports medicine, neurology and cardiopulmonary physical therapy.
+Some PTs treat all physical disabilities, while others specialize in areas such as pediatrics, geriatrics, orthopedics, sports medicine, neurology and cardiopulmonary physical therapy.

 Widespread interest in health promotion also should increase demand for physical therapy services.
-A growing number of employers are using physical therapists to evaluate work sites, develop exercise programs, and teach safe work habits to employees in the hope of reducing injuries.
+A growing number of employers are using physical therapists to evaluate work sites, develop exercise programs and teach safe work habits to employees in the hope of reducing injuries.

 Self-employed physical therapists may provide services to individual patients or contract with hospitals, rehabilitation centers, nursing homes, home health agencies, adult day care programs and schools.
 They may establish a solo practice or join a consulting group.

-Median earnings ranged from $61,000 for physical therapists with 0-3 years of experience to $90,000 for physical therapists with more than 15 years of experience.
+Median earnings ranged from $61,000 for physical therapists with zero to three years of experience to $90,000 for physical therapists with more than 15 years of experience.